jamen/js-packages/packages/bco/README.md

 ```

 #### Still native!
-This library still uses the native methods, it "clones" them with `console.Console` and then simply rebuilds the invoke the same native binding with additional features thrown in.
+This library still uses the native methods, it "clones" them with `console.Console` and then simply rebuilds the methods while still invoking the same native binding with additional features thrown in.

 #### `.add`
 Pushes a new item to a hidden array which can be logged later on.